ipfs/devgrants/.github/ISSUE_TEMPLATE/---security-concerns-.md

 ---
 name: "⚠️ Security Concerns?"
 about: DO NOT USE THIS REPO!
-Any sensitive concerns should be emailed to security@protocol.ai
+Any sensitive concerns should be emailed to security@ipfs.io
 title: ''
 labels: ''
 assignees: ''